Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 ## Install Packer

-[Download](https://www.packer.io/downloads.html) and install Packer onto your system.
+[Download](https://www.packer.io/downloads.html) and install Packer onto your system (this means the Google Cloud Shell).

+If you have issues, consult [this gist](https://gist.github.com/CharlesTBetz/20daf92169689e572873439439e1ad4f).

 Check the version to verify that it was installed: